hippolytelrm/Breast_CycleGAN_reproduction/README.md

 ## The code

 We used the official implementation [3] for our experiment.
-We want to stress that the code we used for the CycleGANs have been adapted from the original experiment by Becker et al., 2018.
+We want to stress that the code we used for the CycleGANs have been adapted from the original experiment by Becker et al., 2018.  </br>
+The code is given in a notebook format in the related folder.

 ## The report